gfteix/notes/Notes/Idempontence Presentation.md

 ## "System B" is a third party API that provides idempotent mechanisms

-Awesome, some systems - usually financial ones - like Zuora or Stripe provides a idempotency-key on it's endpoints that are not idempotent by default, so the client can defined the key to prevent duplicates in case of concurrency requests or retries.
+Awesome, some systems - usually financial ones - like Zuora or Stripe provides a idempotency-key on it's endpoints that are not idempotent by default, so the client can defined a key to prevent duplicates in case of concurrency requests or retries.